stammt/advent-of-code/aoc2019/README.md

 - I feel like Part 1 should have been simple but I got tripped up on managing "leftover" resources.
 Several times my solution worked for some samples, but not others.
 Eventually I got it right though...
 - Part 2 took some experimentation.
 For the sample I could just run the mining code in a loop to get to 1 trillion ore, but that didn't work for the real input.
 I had a few false starts around looking for a loop in the processing (e.g. passing the leftover resources over and over to see if I got back to the initial state).
 After leaving it alone overnight I realized that instead of trying to make 1 FUEL and vary the amount of ore, I should keep the amount of ore steady and vary the amount of FUEL to make in a single call.
 Doing that in a binary search for the max amount of fuel I could request got the right answer!

+Day 15 (Oxygen repair)

+- Another intcode problem!
+For part 1 I wrote a simple dfs to discover the grid by testing each direction and then backtracking to the known start location when I hit a dead end.
+This worked well, and then I was able to use A\* search to find the shortest path to the oxygen processor.
+- Part 2 was also pretty straightforward, just do a breadth-first traversal to see how man loops it would take to fill the empty part of the grid with oxygen.
+The only tricky bit was to track the progress per "generation" rather than each individual expansion, since it's expanding in all directions every minute.